Glossary hero image

 1. Insulin Sensitivity refers to how effectively the body's cells respond to insulin, helping regulate blood sugar and metabolism.

-2. Poor Insulin Sensitivity (insulin resistance) can lead to weight gain, fatigue, and an increased risk of type 2 diabetes.
-Lifestyle changes can improve it.
+2. Poor Insulin Sensitivity (insulin resistance) can lead to weight gain, fatigue, and an increased risk of type 2 diabetes, but lifestyle changes can improve it.

-Insulin is a hormone produced by the pancreas that enables cells to absorb and use glucose (sugar) from the bloodstream.
+Insulin is a hormone produced by the pancreas that allows cells to absorb and use glucose (sugar) from the bloodstream.
 Insulin sensitivity refers to how well the body’s cells respond to insulin.
-High insulin sensitivity means the body can efficiently regulate blood sugar, while low insulin sensitivity—also known as insulin resistance—can lead to metabolic disorders such as type 2 diabetes.
+High insulin sensitivity means the body can efficiently regulate blood sugar, while low insulin sensitivity—also known as insulin resistance—can lead to metabolic disorders like type 2 diabetes.

 Improving insulin sensitivity through diet, exercise, and lifestyle changes is key to maintaining long-term metabolic health and preventing chronic diseases.